 The World Series of Poker (WSOP) is only 5 days away.
 The 48th annual edition of poker festival is set to run from May 30 to July 17, 2017 at the Rio All Suite Hotel & Casino, Las Vegas.
 The 2017 series will play host to 74 bracelet events featuring buy-ins ranging from $333 up to a whopping $111,111 for the One Drop High Roller.
-People who play poker in India frequently will make it to the event.
+People who play poker frequently will make it to the event.

 This time, the WSOP includes some exciting changes, such as the recently announced decision to scrap the November Nine era and crown the ultimate victor during the summer itself.
 Following the same, the 2017 WSOP main event champion will be declared on July 22.